 - interests of victims and their families

 - care and treatment needs of forensic patients.

 A final report will be provided to the Minister for Mental Health and the Attorney General in December 2017.

 For more information, see the Terms of reference.

-Recognising the potential privacy and personal issues submissions may contain, they are being sought on a confidential basis and will not be made publically available on the website, unless authorisation is provided in the submission process.
+Recognising the potential privacy and personal issues submissions may contain, they were sought on a confidential basis and will not be made publically available on the website.

 The review will be undertaken by the Hon Anthony Whealy QC, a lawyer and former judicial officer, known as the ‘Reviewer’, with appropriate administrative support.
 The review report and recommendations will draw on a broad range of information, including:

 The Tribunal is a specialist quasi-judicial body established under the Mental Health Act 2007.